-Response to Intervention (RtI)
+Response to Intervention (RtI)/Kentucky Systems of Intervention (KSI)

-In an effort to help all struggling students, Congress has added requirements to require schools to provide a research-based process called Response to Intervention (Rtl).
-Kentucky now includes the use of Rtl as part of the referral process beginning in preschool.
-The Kentucky Department of Education has provided resources for school districts in the use of the Rtl process.
+In an effort to help all struggling students, Congress has added requirements to require schools to provide a research-based process called Response to Intervention (RtI).
+Kentucky now includes the use of RtI as part of the referral process beginning in preschool.
+The Kentucky Department of Education has provided resources for school districts in the use of the RtI process.

-According to the National Center on Response to Intervention, the goals of RtI are to:
+According to the National Center on Response to Intervention, the goals of Rtl are to: